Page Content

 3. Step 3.
 Student Information: Dependency Status

 The dependency status seeks to establish whether the applicant is an ‘independent’ student or needs to submit their parents’ tax information.
-Most of the questions here require a simple “yes” or “no” answer, but one must be careful to read the question properly and answer without a doubt.
+Most of the questions here require a simple “yes” or “no” answer, but one must be careful to read the question correctly and answer without a doubt.

 4. Step 4.
 Parent Information: Demographics of Parents